Subscribe To This Site

 Here's how to make mayonnaise.

-You need a fresh, free range egg, about 300ml of quality vegetable oil and some wine vinegar or cider vinegar.
-Mustard powder and salt and pepper are all optional additions.
+You need one fresh, free range egg, about 300ml of quality vegetable oil such as sunflower oil and some wine vinegar or cider vinegar.

 Organic food and humane food are important parts of green living philosophy.
 Most organic food is better for your health as well as being more sustainable.
 Eggs from caged hens have no place in the green kitchen.
 For more about the nutritional value of eggs and the benefits of free range and organic eggs please see: The Best Eggs for Healthy Nutrition